mattlianje/flowers/README.md

 ## Why de-𝝌 attacks?

-When 𝝌1 and 𝝌2 are in there correct starting positions and the pin settings have already been broken with some flaviour of Turingismus the "de-𝝌" exploits:
+When 𝝌1 and 𝝌2 are in there correct starting positions and the pin settings have already been broken with some flavour of Turingismus the "de-𝝌" exploits:

 1) The properties of bitwise XOR: ∀ 5 bit 𝛼 and 𝛼' <=>  𝛼 = 𝛼' = 10010 <=>  𝛼 ⊕ 𝛼' = 00000
 2) The property of Lorenz where all 𝜓 wheels rotated in unison by increment `1` if at all